VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_AI_GUIDE.md

 ```
 👤 YOU: Play some music

-🤖 JARVIS: Of course, Sir.
+🤖 VATSAL: Of course, Sir.
 Would you prefer:
            1. Spotify
            2. YouTube
            3. Open your music player

 👤 YOU: Spotify

-🤖 JARVIS: Spotify it is, Sir.
+🤖 VATSAL: Spotify it is, Sir.
 What would you like to listen to?

 👤 YOU: Something relaxing

-🤖 JARVIS: Opening Spotify and playing relaxing music for you, Sir.
+🤖 VATSAL: Opening Spotify and playing relaxing music for you, Sir.
 ```

 ---